cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Glassfish Setup.md

 ## Configure Glassfish Instances

-We must create four Glassfish instances for all parts of CoCoME.
+We must create four Glassfish instances for all parts of CoCoME.(See below for details).
 You may create even one more.
 You can realize these instances either by definining mutliple domains in one Glassfish installation or by creating four or more separate Glassfish installations on different virtual or